PotatoFi/Packet-Potato/README.md

 17. Go to `Tools` > `Ports`, and select the appropriate port *(Note: this is the easiest step to get wrong, so double-check that you've selected the right port.
 If something doesn't work, come back to this step and try another port.)*
 18. Download the Packet Potato firmware from the releases page: https://github.com/PotatoFi/Packet-Potato/releases
 18. Load the Packet Potato Arduino Sketch, compile, and upload.

-# Usage

-Apply power, and after a short startup sequence, the Packet Potato will begin packet analysis!
-Or spectrum analysis.
-Which is it again?

-## Display Modes

-There are three display modes:
-- **Channel**: Displays the current channel on screen (default)
-- **Signal Strength**: Displays the signal strength of the last frame, in RSSI (negative number is implied)
-- **Rate/MCS**: Displays the data rate or MCS of the last frame

-To switch modes, long-press the `+` button.
-The DATA, CTRL, and DATA LEDs will blink to indicate which mode is selected.
-The screen will also show which mode is selected.

-- **DATA** and `ch`: Channel
-- **CTRL** and `St`: Signal Strength
-- **MGMT** and `ra`: Rate/MCS

-## Serial Output

-The Packet Potato will output some data about the frames it is hearing over serial at 115200 baud.
-Enable serial output mode by holding down `-` at any time while "Potato" scrolls across the display, and until "Potato" disappears.